You think you know what to expect when visiting the Outer Hebrides: sandy beaches, purple heather, other-worldly

 The Hebrides are often referred to as the Gaelic heartland, the location with the highest concentration of Gaelic speakers in the world.

 Locals still speak it, and you’ll come across road and street signs in Gaelic first (and sometimes in Gaelic only).
 But don’t worry, everyone speaks English too, so if you’re confused by something, just ask.
 Take a look at my blog post on how to experience Gaelic in the Outer Hebrides, and get ready to enjoy the lovely sound of the local language!

 You will have access to wifi…

 …because despite appearances, we’re not completely off the grid.
-Although wifi is easily available, mobile internet is not, but why worry?
+Although wifi is easily available, mobile internet is more patchy, but why worry?
 You didn’t come here to spend your day on Facebook, so put that phone on airplane mode and go outside to actually explore the place you came to see.

 On that note: islanders don’t live in the dark ages.